Altan-X/mobility-data/README.md

 The highest mobility trend is Parks followed by Grocery and Pharmacy.

 In the Ph Mobility Report[^3], the highest mobility trend is the Grocery & pharmacy with an 80% value higher than baseline.
 This result agrees with Sheehy's visualization.
-It seems I have not transformed the original data.
+It turns out I have not transformed the original data.
 This is a point of improvement for me and for future work.

 ## Contents
 ```